Establishment House Coons, Loyal Uniparty Attack Dogs, Unleash on Rep. David Eastman

 “He is really one of the few in the Alaska GOP who stands up for the Constitution.”

 Raffaniello’s defense aligns with the broader theme among Eastman’s supporters: they don’t see his isolation as a problem; they see it as proof that he’s willing to stand for conservative principles when others won’t.
 Raffaniello isn’t shy about calling out “weak GOP types” who have let the Democrats take control by compromising at every turn.
-Eastman, in her view, represents the rare Republican who won’t be swayed by the left or the establishment.
+Eastman, in his view, represents the rare Republican who won’t be swayed by the left or the establishment.

 Tiffany Fannin Lund: Growing Tired of Eastman’s Critics